-Feast and Follies - September 24th at the Cultural Arts Center and Mary Lebauer Park.
+Feast and Follies-Cajun Carnival - October 7th at the Cultural Arts Center and Mary Lebauer Park.
 This is a great event to become part of and meet other Guild members.
 Please consider volunteering to help make this our most successful fundraiser ever.

 Presentation Ball - December 28th at The Koury Convention Center.
 The Presentation Ball honors young women with connections to the Greensboro area who have made significant contributions to the communities in which they live.
 Volunteers are needed throughout the year on various committees to organize events for the Symphony Presentation Ball.

 Let's Get Shamrocked - Friday March 17, 2018

 Elementary School Concerts - March 26-29, 2018 Volunteers assist in staging a concert by the Greensboro Symphony Orchestra for third and fourth grade students in the greater Greensboro area.
 Guild volunteers are needed to direct the children from their buses to their seats and in exiting the auditorium.
 This activity is about a 4 hour morning time commitment.
 It’s a great way to meet other Guild members in a smaller setting.
 We usually need about 25 volunteers for each day.